pichai-nootor/pichai-nootor.github.io/index.md

 - **Design, develop, and execute automation scripts** using **Robot Framework**
 - **Lead client training sessions** and create training manuals

+**Key Projects:**
+- **CRM System** — Worked on the company's **Customer Relationship Management (CRM) system**, which supports multiple departments, including **Marketing, Sales, and Customer Service**, enabling them to **collaborate efficiently and manage customer interactions effectively**.
+  - Developed automation scripts using **Robot Framework** to **reduce steps and increase efficiency in testing quotation creation**.
+  - Managed test cases and tracked defects using **Jira**, ensuring high-quality releases and smooth deployment of updates.
+  - Provided support and training to users to ensure effective adoption of the system.

 ---

 ### Reno (Thailand) Co., Ltd. (Jul 2021 – Mar 2022) — *Software Tester*